Table of Contents

 - What was your biggest challenge yesterday (or last week etc.)?

-Below you will find many more one-on-one meeting questions for employees.
+Below you will find many more appraisal interview questions.
 But before we get to that, I'd like to give you some more background knowledge.

-You can make it too easy for yourself and convince yourself that the one-on-one staff meeting belongs to your direct report and that you don't need to prepare anything.
-Instead, I recommend having a concrete system that allows you to always ask the right questions and really develop your direct reports in 1-on-1s.
-This system is the key ingredient for spicy, productive 1-on-1 conversations & performance reviews.
+You can make it too easy for yourself and convince yourself that the one-to-one meeting belongs to your employee and that you don't need to prepare anything.
+Instead, I recommend having a concrete system that allows you to always ask the right questions and really develop your employees in 1-on-1s.
+This system is the key ingredient for spicy, productive 1-on-1 conversations.

-Don't worry: the priority is still, of course, that the 1-to-1 conversation remains a casual, relaxed conversation so that the employee feels comfortable – obviously.
+Don't worry: the priority is still, of course, that the 1-to-1 conversation remains a casual, relaxed conversation so that the employee feels comfortable – logically.
 But does that contradict a system?
 No!

-1 to 1 Questions - One-on-One Performance Review
+1 to 1 questions - one-on-one employee appraisal

-What should 1-on-1 or Employee Performance Reviews focus on?
+What should 1-on-1 or employee appraisals focus on?

 One-to-one or performance reviews can focus on operational issues, such as clarifying questions about the employee's current role.
 Or they can focus on personal development: what hard skills and soft skills can, would like to or should the person learn?

-Over the last few months, I have conducted around 100 expert interviews with managers and bosses on the subject of "one-to-one staff conversations".
+Over the last few months, I have conducted around 100 expert interviews with managers on the subject of "one-to-one conversations".
 A pattern that was recognizable:

-"Most managers would like to have a stronger focus of one-to-one meetings on "personal development" rather than operational issues - and quite rightly so.
+"Most team leads would like to see a stronger focus of one-to-one meetings on "personal development" rather than operational issues - and quite rightly so.
 But many managers don't know how to do this."

 Christian Heidemeyer, psychologist & co-founder Echometer Tweet

-This is where the aforementioned system for 1-on-1 conversations & performance reviews comes into play again.
+This is where the aforementioned system for 1-on-1 conversations comes into play again.

 Components of good 1-1 meeting systems